Supply Chain Management (SCMT)

 SCMT 3410 INTRODUCTION TO SUPPLY CHAIN MANAGEMENT (3 credits)

-Supply chain management is the design and management of business processes within and across organizational boundaries to meet the needs of the end customer.
-The overall goal of this course is to provide students with an understanding of present day issues and policies related to establishing a sustainable competitive advantage through efficient use of resources and collaboration with external business partners.
-Students will develop critical thinking skills focused on business process analysis and the use of key performance indicators.
+Supply chain management is the design and management of business processes needed to turn raw materials from suppliers into products and services that meet the needs of the final customer.
+The goals of this course center around providing students with the foundations of supply chain management and effectively managing the flow of goods, information, and services to obtain sustainable competitive advantage within an industry.
+Students will develop critical thinking skills focused on business process analysis and the use of key performance indicators to determine operational efficiencies for all organization levels.
 (Cross-listed with MGMT 3410, MKT 3410).

 Prerequisite(s): Sophomore standing; GPA of 2.0 or better; or by permission of instructor.
 Not open to non-degree graduate students.